Input sought on Bismarck-Mandan bridge project

 The project consists of bridge rehabilitation, painting and median barrier replacement for the East Midway Bridge (Exit 156), the Grant Marsh Bridge between Bismarck and Mandan, and the Tyler Parkway Bridge (Exit 157).

-A virtual public input meeting will be available Wednesday on the DOT website, at dot.nd.gov.
+A virtual public input meeting is available on the DOT website, at dot.nd.gov.
 Click Public Meetings under Quick Links.
 The meeting is not a live event.
 A prerecorded presentation and other materials will be available.

 Written comments about the project must be postmarked or emailed by Oct.
 7 to Stephen Wirtz, Bridge Division, 608 E. Boulevard Ave., Bismarck, ND 58505, or email swirtz@nd.gov, with “Virtual Public Input Meeting” in the subject heading.